2024 RECIPIENT | ABOUT THE AWARD | PROCESS | PREVIOUS RECIPIENTS

 Eligibility

-• All nominations must be received by the Executive Director, no later than September 15, 2024.
+- All nominations must be received by the Executive Director, no later than [Date to be announced].

 − Every other year before December 31, the Executive Committee is to appoint a search committee consisting of not more than 5 members of CIAJ;